colorizenl/multimedialib/readme.md

 other tools for each supported platform.
 Other tools can be used to create a native distribution:

 - The [Colorize Gradle application plugin](https://plugins.gradle.org/plugin/nl.colorize.gradle.application)
-  is capable of building executables and installers for various platforms.
+  is capable of building native applications and installers for various platforms.
 - [Launch4j](http://launch4j.sourceforge.net) can generate `.exe` files for Windows.
   Alternatively, the browser version can be submitted to the Windows Store as a PWA.
-- [PWA Builder](https://www.pwabuilder.com) can generate native apps for Windows, Android, and iOS that use a PWA as input.
+- [PWA Builder](https://www.pwabuilder.com) can generate native apps for Windows, Android, and iOS based on a PWA.
 - [Cordova](https://cordova.apache.org) can wrap the web application in a hybrid web/native app for Android, iOS, and Mac.

+MultimediaLib includes a command line tool that generates application icons for various platforms, based on a PNG image.
+This tool is called `IconTool`.

 More documentation
 ------------------